 Monitoring alkalinity in the water is an important part of balancing your hot tub water and will help keep your water clean and clear for longer periods of time and increase the effectiveness of your spa sanitizer.

-You can always bring a water sample in to any of our 5 locations (Burlington, Mississauga, Oakville, St. Catharines & Vaughan) and we can test it for you and advise you on how to balance your water and keep it looking and feeling amazing!
+You can always bring a water sample in to any of our 6 locations (Burlington, Hamilton, Mississauga, Oakville, St. Catharines & Vaughan) and we can test it for you and advise you on how to balance your water and keep it looking and feeling amazing!